kagaimiq/jielie/periph/sfc.md

 # SFC

-## Overview

-SFC (Serial/SPI Flash Controller) is a dedicated SPI flash controller, which supports SPI/DSPI/QSPI modes, and essentially allows to map an arbitrary flash location into memory.
+SFC (Serial/SPI Flash Controller) is used to access the SPI flash from the system memory map.
+This block consitutes the interface part of the process; on the other side there is a cache that interfaces with the system memory bus and asks SFC for data whenever there is a cache miss and cache needs to be refilled.

+- SPI and DSPI/QSPI interface variants supported
+- Configurable base address offset

 ```
 mem